 Just as in any hierarchy, this database follows the progression of data being categorized in ranks or levels, wherein data is categorized based on a common point of linkage.
 As a result, two entities of data will be lower in rank and the commonality would assume a higher rank.
 Refer to the diagram below:

 Do note how Departments and Administration are entirely unlike each other and yet fall under the domain of a University.
 They are elements that form this hierarchy.

 Another perspective advises visualizing the data being organized in a parent-child relationship, which upon addition of multiple data elements would resemble a tree.
 The child records are linked to the parent record using a field, and so the parent record is allowed multiple child records.
 However, vice versa is not possible.

 Notice that due to such a structure, hierarchical databases are not easily salable; the addition of data elements requires a lengthy traversal through the database.

-In Layman terms, a network database is a hierarchical database, but with a major tweak.
+In Layman’s terms, a network database is a hierarchical database, but with a major tweak.
 The child records are given the freedom to associate with multiple parent records.
-As a result a network or net of database files linked with multiple threads is observed.
-Notice how the Student, Faculty and Resources elements each have two parent records, which are Departments and Clubs.
+As a result, a network or net of database files linked with multiple threads is observed.
+Notice how the Student, Faculty, and Resources elements each have two-parent records, which are Departments and Clubs.

-Certainly, a complex framework, network databases are more capable of representing two directional relationships.
-Also the conceptual simplicity favors the utilization of a simpler database management language.
+Certainly, a complex framework, network databases are more capable of representing two-directional relationships.
+Also, conceptual simplicity favors the utilization of a simpler database management language.